-- Regulating parking and traffic enforcement
+- Regulate parking and traffic regulations

-The plans were customized to fit The Haverford School with the assistance of school administrators, school public safety staff members, and local law enforcement, emergency management, and public health officials.The Haverford School public safety program:
+The nationally accepted plans were customized to fit The Haverford School through the combined oversight of school administrators, school public safety staff members, local law enforcement, emergency management, and public health officials.

-- prescribes the actions required to deal with the consequences of the events and takes action to quickly recover from the event.
+- Prescribes the actions required to deal with the consequences of the events and takes action to quickly recover from the event.

 Our emergency planning focuses on the four (4) phases of emergency management: Mitigation/Prevention, Preparedness, Response, and Recovery.

 These plans are regularly reviewed and updated annually.
 They include procedures to respond to critical incidents, and school personnel practice these drills each year.

 The Haverford School works in close collaboration with local, state, and federal officials to pro-actively develop and maintain plans for coping with emergency response situations.
 They involve efforts to protect all students, employees, and visitors while they are at the School.

 The actions taken during any type of emergency situation depend a great deal on the specifics of the incident.
 The nature of the threat may dictate any of the following responses: immediate evacuation, lock down, or it may initiate a shelter in place response.
 School administrators have a variety of tools to use and have received training on how to operate in each of these situations.

 To insure that this institution is current on security and safety technology and responses to threats, The Haverford School's Public Safety Department continually reviews all policies, procedures, and protocol that deal with campus emergencies.
 The Public Safety Department, working in concert with Steve Beck, the Safe Schools Coordinator for the Montgomery County Department of Public Safety, performed a comprehensive building and campus safety and security assessment.